orlandos-nl/MongoKitten/README.md

 Always compile MongoKitten in **release** mode for production and benchmarks.
 MongoKitten has proven to be much faster on release mode compared to debug compilation.
 Debug compilation is what Xcode and the Swift Package Manager use by default.

 `swift build -c release`

+## Developing MongoKitten

+See [CONTRIBUTING.md](CONTRIBUTING.md) for info on contributing to MongoKitten.

 ## License